-‘Training more slowly to move more quickly’ on the surface sounds perverse, and somewhat of an oxymoron.
+‘Training slower to move faster” on the surface sounds perverse, and somewhat of an oxymoron.
 It’s certainly something that amateur players can struggle to get their heads around, but in the world of high-class sport, it’s not that uncommon a principle.

 When you are playing an opponent who is brimming with confidence and is getting on top of you regularly you need to have a plan and a tactic to fall back on.